NoPlans4Tonight/LochanDesigns/README.md

 LochanDesigns
 =

-Built on Django which is a Python web framework
+Art Gallery website built on Django which is a Python web framework